 August 14, 2019 at 3:15 PM

 When you order a new car from J&J motors, whether you are ordering a Ford, Nissan or Suzuki it can take anything from a few weeks, several months or even as long as a year before it gets delivered to the dealership, though this is mostly seen on very custom orders or when ordering a new car ahead of a model launch.
 The amount of time you have to wait depends on whether the car you want to buy has already been built or if you have to put in a factory order, also known as special ordering.

 Manufacturers often build a certain amount of each model in their new car range in popular colours with popular options that they think have the best chance of selling - these are called stock cars and typivally, these cars will be allocated to dealer stocklists and the rest will be stored at the port until an order is received.
-Ordering one of these cars, we can tell you which options are "stock" and which are "special order", is almost always the quickest qay to get behind the wheel and very often, these stocked vehicles cover most of the features the bulk of drivers want.
+Ordering one of these cars, we can tell you which options are "stock" and which are "special order", is almost always the quickest qay to get behind the wheel of the latest models and, very often, these stocked vehicles cover most of the features the bulk of drivers want.

-When you visit the dealer and give them the exact specification of the car you want to buy, they can use an industry search tool (unavailable to car shoppers) to see if one has already been built.
+When you visit a dealer and give them the exact specification of the car you want to buy, they can use an industry search tool (unavailable to car shoppers) to see if one has already been built.
 If there's a stock car at the port, the salesperson can start the delivery process which should only take a couple of weeks.

 However, if the car you want hasn't been built, you will need to submit a factory order.

 The process of buying a factory order car starts with completing a form at the dealership which outlines the specification of the car you want to be built, including the exact engine, colour, trim level and options you want fitted.
 The dealer will pass this information on to the factory to build the car - you can't order directly from the factory, you have to go through a dealer.